How to Say It: endo-vas-kyoo-lar embo-lie-zay-shun

-This is a procedure to fill and/or close blood vessels.
+Endovascular coil embolization is a procedure to fill or close blood vessels.
 This prevents bleeding and rupture.
 It is an alternative to open surgery.

 Reasons for Procedure

-Endovascular embolization can treat many conditions, including:
+Endovascular embolization can treat many conditions such as:

-Factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

 What to Expect

 Prior to Procedure

 The care team may meet with you to talk about:

 The doctor will give general anesthesia.
 You will be asleep.

 Description of the Procedure